nataliekwak/AlliRater/Sprints/Sprint3.md

 Established working login

-Created a password auhentication function for the login page
+Created a password authentication function for the login page that encrypts and decrypts user passwords making them undetectable to us as admins and any potential threats on security

 --List frontend unit tests